 Philadelphia is one of the iconic movies of the 90s – both very relevant to that decade and much ahead of its time, dealing with the topics of HIV, homophobia, discrimination.

-Location: Yes, many scenes of the movie are shot on the streets of Philadelphia.
+Location: Yes, many scenes of the movie were shot on the streets of Philadelphia.

 5. Paris, Texas (1984)